-Macroeconomic principles introduce students to the economist's world view through such concepts as opportunity cost, marginal decision making, efficiency, and the benefits of trade.
+Macroeconomic principles introduce students to the economist's world view.
 It focuses on the national economy by looking at gross domestic product, aggregate supply and aggregate demand, unemployment, economic growth, business cycles, multipliers, and monetary and fiscal policies.
 It introduces the different policy perspectives of the Keynesian and monetarist Schools.
 3 credit hours.
 Pre-requisites: MTH 123.